opal/opal.github.io/source/docs/compiled_ruby.html.md

 #### Hash

-Inside a generated ruby script, a function `__hash` is available which creates a new hash.
-This is also available in javascript as `Opal.hash` and simply returns a new instance of the `Hash` class.
+Inside a generated Ruby script, a function `__hash` is available which creates a new hash.
+This is also available in JavaScript as `Opal.hash` and simply returns a new instance of the `Hash` class.

 ```ruby